MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

 The code should meet functionality requirements now.

-## Task 4: Provision the message extension
+## Task 4: Provision resources for the message extension

 Next, use Teams Toolkit to provision the resources required for the message extension.